MichaelBelousov/MichaelBelousov.github.io/src/src/blog/react_hooks_tutorial.md

-This tells typescript that it should expect the names React and ReactDOM were declared using the "var" keyword somewhere before the code the compiler is processing, and it tells the compiler to not care about their type by giving them the type, `any`.
+This tells typescript that it should expect the names React and ReactDOM were declared using the "var" keyword somewhere before the code the compiler is processing, and it tells the compiler to not care about their type by giving them the type, `tsx:LANG>any`.
 We lose valuable typechecking, but it makes things less complicated to start; we'll still get valuable type checking for our own stuff, but not when we use the React and ReactDOM names.

-Let's get our new `index.tsx` file off the ground:
+Let's get our new `sh:LANG>index.tsx` file off the ground:

 ```tsx
 declare var React: any;